About

 My name is Jeremi Biziuk (he/him, they/them).
 I’ve been born in Poland, and since roughly 2017 have been living in the Netherlands.

-Within my practice, I devote myself to reinventing and synthetically crafting a personal tradition, a ritual, which is inspired by the most fundamental elements of pagan practices from Eastern Europe, and translates them through tools and a point of view which is fundamentally mine.
+Within my practice, I devote myself to reinventing and synthetically crafting a personal tradition, a ritual, which is inspired by the most fundamental elements of pagan practices from Eastern Europe, and translates them through contemporary tools and a point of view which is fundamentally mine.

 Founding and active member of the artists' collective: